AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 What tier should DeepSeek be in an AI acceptable use policy?

-We classify DeepSeek as Prohibited for a typical 50–500 person company.
-Its own privacy policy states data is stored on servers in China, inputs may be used for training, and there is no enterprise governance tier — multiple governments have banned it on official devices.
-Your own classification should reflect your industry, data types, and which plan/account type your company actually uses.
+We classify DeepSeek as Prohibited for a typical 50–500 person company, assessed 29 July 2026.
+DeepSeek’s own privacy policy states it collects, processes and stores personal data in the People’s Republic of China and uses data to train its models, and Italy’s data protection authority ordered an urgent block on processing Italian users’ data.
+There is no enterprise governance tier to fix any of that.
+Your own classification should reflect your industry, data types, and which plan or account type your company actually uses.

 Get the full policy kit